top of page

-Lyrics that express a broad range of Christian experience – Another reason that we sing more historic hymns is that they touch on a broader range of themes than do nineteenth century Gospel songs and contemporary songs.
-While contemporary songs are big on celebratory themes like joy, love and grace, David Wells found that only four percent of the contemporary tunes mention the themes of sin, repentance, and longing for holiness.
-T. David Gordon, a religion professor at Grove City College, told the students in his Psalms class that half of the Psalms are laments.
-Upon learning this, one curious student examined the praise-chorus book employed in the college chapel and found that it contained not a single lament (Why Johnny Can’t Sing Hymns, 135-6).
+Lyrics that express a broad range of Christian experience Lyrics that express a broad range of Christian experience – Another reason that we mainly sing historic hymns is that they touch on a broader range of themes than do nineteenth century Gospel songs and contemporary songs.
+While contemporary songs are big on celebratory themes like joy, love and grace, David Wells found that only four percent of them mention the themes of sin, repentance, and longing for holiness.
+T. David Gordon, former New Testament professor at Grove City College, told the students in his Psalms class that half of the Psalms are laments.
+Upon learning this, one curious student examined the praise-chorus book employed in the college chapel and found that it didn't contain a single lament (Why Johnny Can't Sing Hymns, 135-6).
 David Wells discovered that the church is mentioned in only one percent of contemporary worship songs.
 In contrast, 22% of the classical hymns are explicitly about the church, more accurately reflecting its prominence in Scripture (Losing Our Virtue, 44).

 God moves in a mysterious way